Knowingest/cda3101ass2/readme.txt

 CDA3101
 blahblahblah

-This shit is pretty unfinished but lets be honest it won't be the worst one you see today.

 My program reads in and runs instructions through a pipeline successfully.
 The only instructions that give their desired results are ORI, ADDI, LW, and SW.